xyncro/sites-freya.io/reference/machines/http/model.rst

 Decisions are represented as diamonds, with one ``true`` outcome and one ``false`` outcome.
 The true outcome is represented by a solid line, and the false outcome by a dashed line.

-* **Decisions which may be configured directly** as part of the HTTP machine are coloured green.
+* **Decisions which may be configured directly** as part of the HTTP machine are coloured strong blue.
-* **Decisions which may be influenced through configuration** but not configured directly are coloured blue.
+* **Decisions which may be influenced through configuration** but not configured directly are coloured light blue.
 * **Decisions which may not be configured** are coloured grey.

 There is a full reference for the HTTP machine :doc:`configuration/decisions`, as well as a full reference for the :doc:`configuration/properties` which may be configured to influence decisions which are not configured directly.